mendhak/waveshare-epaper-display/README.md

 ### Location information for Weather

 Modify the `env.sh` file and update with the latitude and longitude of your location.
-As needed, change the temperature format (CELSIUS or FARENHEIT).
+As needed, change the temperature format (CELSIUS or FAHRENHEIT).

     export WEATHER_FORMAT=CELSIUS
     export WEATHER_LATITUDE=51.3656